Ranajoy01/Map_3_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_2/readme.md

 :bulb: `ADDI r9,r0,1`  signifies register 0 value (hardwared as zero) and immediate value 1 addition and store the value in register 9.

+:warning: Data is shown for first time execution

 :bulb: `@0` stage: Fetch the instruction from imem to `CPU_instr_a1[31:0]`.

 :bulb: `@1` stage: Decode the instruction.